 Rocky Top is a trail network located west of Summitview Ave, about 10 miles from downtown Yakima.
 There are close to 15 miles of single track trails designed by and for mountain biking.
 This trail system is also popular among hikers.

-The trail system is maintained by Single Track Alliance of Yakima (STAY) and the property is made available by Ron Anderson, owner of Anderson Rock and Demolition.
+The trail system is maintained by Single Track Alliance of Yakima (STAY) and the property is made available by Ron Anderson and DTG Recycle.

 CCC owns a 42 acre conservation easement located at the entry point to the Rocky Top Trail System.

 Single Track Alliance of Yakima (STAY) mountain bikers.